xray-sky/tslcode/image-conscious/README.md

 ## tapeimage.sh

 automates dumping physical tape files to disk, optionally preserving block and/or label metadata. primarily for use with Solaris 2.x

 variable-record-length tapes dumped with this tool may be re-created with `bdd.pl`.

 ## uncptape.rb

-extracts individual tape files from US Army AI Center `copytape` format tape image container files tape blocking is not preserved.
+extracts individual tape files from US Army AI Center `copytape` format tape image container files.

+tape blocking is not preserved.

 ## unod.rb